DUNDALK, Md. — School is where children should be able to learn safely.

 "Every day of the week, I got a phone call from the nurse that my son was in the nurse.
 He was hit in the head, he was choked, he was punched in the stomach.
 That was just last week," Herring said.

-Both mothers told WMAR 2 News that the school hasn't been receptive.
+They say the student has even hurt their children's teacher.
+Both mothers told WMAR-2 News that the school hasn't been receptive.

 "When I'm talking to this principal, she's offing me to other people," Middleton said explaining how the principal would reportedly tell her to take her concerns to different people.

-Destiny saying the principal assured her that the student would have a behavioral specialist with her at all times.
+Herring said the principal assured her that the student would have a behavioral specialist with her at all times.

-"So why that same day, two hours later, after I left that meeting, my phone was being called, stating my son was choked?"
+"So why that same day, two hours later after I left that meeting, my phone was being called stating my son was choked?"

-However, Baltimore County Public Schools says the school has been very responsive to parent concerns.
+A spokesperson for Baltimore County Public Schools says the school has been very responsive to parent concerns.

-A letter from the principal told parents they're implementing seat changes in the classroom, classroom changes for specific students, adult supervision in the classroom, and more.
+A letter from the principal told parents they're implementing seat changes in the classroom, classroom changes for specific students, adult supervision in the classroom and more.

-But Candace doesn't think it's enough.
+But Middleton doesn't think it's enough.